INACSL Grant Opportunities

 through generous funding provided by

-CALL FOR PROPOSALS NOW OPEN
+CALL FOR PROPOSALS NOW CLOSED

 The International Nursing Association for Clinical Simulation and Learning (INACSL) invites proposals to conduct investigations on issues relevant to nursing simulation.
 The INACSL “Debra Spunt” Research Grants are designed to fund research that advances the science of simulation in healthcare and is related to at least one of the INACSL research priorities.
 Rigorously designed research proposals, both qualitative and quantitative are welcome.
-Proposals must target at least one of the INACSL research prioririties, found here.
+Proposals must target at least one of the INACSL research priorities, found here.

 In the 2021 grant period, competitive reviews will result in the awarding of the following grants:

 - Two (2) $1,000 grants funded by Laerdal Medical

 - These grants are designed to encourage novice researchers.
 Priority will be given to first-time applicants.

 View a list of past grant recipients and sample applications.

 Only INACSL members will be funded by these grants to support their research endeavors.
 A member is only eligible for one grant award.
 The INACSL member can be the primary investigator or part of a team of researchers.
 If the INACSL member is part of a team, the INACSL member submitting the request must be a key person on the research team and is responsible for the reporting and follow-through (see Reporting Requirements).

 The 2021 application period is open from July 1, 2020 - October 14, 2020.